From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Methodology

 To easily generate more realistic initial configurations for carbon self-interstitial clusters in diamond, we employed a geometric Frenkel-pair construction carried out directly in configuration space.
 A spherical cavity of radius \(R\) was created at the center of a 512 atom diamond supercell by removing all atoms within a distance \(R\) from the cell center.
 The cavity radii (1.6--3.9~\AA) were selected based on the first several coordination shells of diamond, enabling a systematic modeling of voids capable of accommodating mono- to multi-interstitial complexes.
 Within this cavity, \(m\) additional carbon atoms (\(1 \le m \le 6\)) were inserted using rejection Monte-Carlo sampling with a hard-sphere exclusion distance of 1.2~\AA, ensuring physically reasonable C$-$C separations.
 Candidate positions were drawn from an isotropic, volume-uniform distribution, allowing the initial aggregates to sample a broad range of compact and extended motifs.
-For each cluster size and $R$, 200 statistically independent initial structures were generated.
+For each cluster size and $R$, 200 statistically independent initial structures were generated. \chg{By deliberately sampling high-energy, distorted, and non-equilibrium configurations, we ensure adequate exploration of the defect configurational space.}

 These configurations provide realistic starting points for subsequent geometry optimizations using a pre-trained neuroevolution potential (NEP) model~\cite{Fan2021} and an empirical interatomic potential~\cite{Erhart2005}, as implemented in GPUMD~\cite{Fan2022}.
 The NEP model developed by Wang \textit{et al.}~\cite{wang_prb_2025} has been validated for carbon systems spanning mixed $sp^{2}$/$sp^{3}$ C$-$C bonding carbon-based materials and a broad range of densities, from slightly perturbed diamond-like structures to high-energy amorphous phases.
 Although the NEP model performs well in many cases, particularly for metastable configurations, some geometries are better captured by an empirical potential, which we use to complement our dataset.
 These pre-optimizations are performed in GPUMD under the $NVT$ ensemble with a Berendsen thermostat~\cite{Berendsen1984} at 1~K for $5 \times 10^{2}$ steps using a 0.5~fs time step.
 Each structure is first rapidly pre-optimized using the interatomic potential, enabling efficient identification of low energy geometries and substantially reducing the number of costly, high precision DFT calculations required for final screening.